Why API Penetration Testing Must Evolve Beyond Standalone Assessments

 3. What are the key stages of a modern API penetration testing methodology?

-A strategic api penetration testing methodology includes three core stages:- Reconnaissance: Mapping the attack surface (endpoints, data flows, and dependencies).
+- Reconnaissance: Mapping the attack surface (endpoints, data flows, and dependencies).

 - Exploitation: Simulating real-world abuse (bypassing auth, logic flaws, etc.) to validate risk.